 A Strange Rotten Egg Smell

-Pay attention to any strange odors, particularly a rotten egg smell.
+Pay attention to any strange odors, particularly the smell of rotten eggs.
 Such odors could be a sign of a malfunctioning catalytic converter, which is responsible for reducing harmful emissions.

 Metallic Noises

-Additionally, metallic noises coming from the catalytic converter can be indicative of a problem.
+Additionally, abnormal sounds coming from the catalytic converter can be indicative of a problem.
 These noises may suggest that the internal components of the converter are damaged or deteriorating.

 Failed Emission Test